eddmann/eddmann.github.io/_posts/2016/2016-01-27-creating-a-ipersistentset-compatible-binary-tree-in-clojure.md

 tags: clojure functional-programming data-structures
 ---

-Following on from my article on Binary Search Trees [last week](/posts/binary-search-trees-in-clojure/), I decided to explore how I could use types and interfaces to implement the glue required to make the Binary Tree implementation compatible with the `clojure.lang.IPersistentSet` interface. <!--more-->
+Following on from my post on Binary Search Trees [last week](/posts/binary-search-trees-in-clojure/), I decided to explore how I could use types and interfaces to implement the glue required to make the Binary Tree implementation compatible with the `clojure.lang.IPersistentSet` interface. <!--more-->
 By doing so, any library or function requiring an `IPersistentSet` would be able to use the Binary Tree data structure seamlessly.

 ## Prerequisites